janhenkgerritsen/codeception-laravel5/readme.md

 # Codeception Laravel 5 module

+## This package is not maintained on this repository any longer since it is included in Codeception as of version 2.11.
+Please report issues there.

 This package provides a Laravel 5 module for [Codeception](https://github.com/Codeception/Codeception).
 It is based on the Laravel 4 module by Davert that is currently included with Codeception.